jasc2v8/AutoHotkey_v2/Projects/AhkLauncher/Readme.md

 ## SUMMARY:

 The objectives for this project are:
-1. Avoid false positives from antivirus software.
-When a .ahk file is compiled and installed, it will ususally create a false positive A/V warning.
+1. [b]Avoid false positives from antivirus software.[/b]  When a .ahk file is compiled and installed, it will ususally create a false positive A/V warning.
 This will launch the script as an .ahk file and usually avoid A/V warnings.